Vyral/monte-mohr-recruiting/_posts/2020-10-28-q-could-you-be-our-next-rookie-agent-sensation.md

 &nbsp;

-Our team is growing and we’re looking for really great people who would make excellent real estate agents. **Lately, we’re finding our newest people are getting some of the most incredible results.** For example,
+Our team is growing and we’re looking for really great people who would make excellent real estate agents. **Lately, we’re finding our newest people are getting some of the most incredible results.** For example:

 • Marbelin Curiel has only been licensed for four months but already has eight closings.